powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 | 100         | `BUS_BRANCH`             | Yes (**)                              | Yes                                                 |

 Having non-retained open switches in a node/breaker network that is exported as bus/branch may result in multiple connectivity components in the exported network.
-To avoid this, it would best to close all non-retained switches in the case before exporting it.
+To avoid this, it would be best to close all non-retained switches in the case before exporting it.
 Then, the maximum amount of connectivity will be preserved in the export, and the bus/branch exported files can more easily be used for later calcuations.

 ### Connectivity elements